Kronoshus/CIPs/CIP-0013/README.md

 ### Handling Token Claim URI queries

-The token claim URI should consist of a required token faucet URL (HTTPS should always be assumed/enforced) and an optional, unique claiming code.
+The token claim URI should consist of a required versioning `path` (i.e. `/v1` or `/v2`) as well as one or more required or optional URL-encoded arguments.

+All Token Claim URIs must include a URL-encoded `faucet_url` argument.
+The `code` argument is required for Version 1 Claim URIs while being flagged as optional for Version 2 and beyond.

-The wallet provider should send a POST request to the provided URL that includes:
+The wallet provider should send a POST request to the provided `Faucet URL` that includes:
 * The change/receipt wallet address of the user
-* Optionally the provided CODE (as detected in the link)
+* Any additional arguments specified in the URI as key: value pairs

 **Example:**

 ```
+URI: web+cardano://claim/v1?faucet_url=https%3A%2F%2Fclaim.hosky.io%2Fconsensus23&code=ABC123
+Version: 1
 URL: https://claim.hosky.io/consensus23
+CODE: ABC123
 JSON POST Data:
 {
   "address": "addr1abc...xyz",